Important Clarifications for Applicants Who Hold Out-of-State Credentials

-2. Reciprocal.
-Any holder of an educator license issued by another state, including a professional license of any kind, must meet or exceed Colorado’s requirements for the license and/or endorsement area sought.
-Period.
+Educator licenses do not “transfer” to Colorado across state lines.
+While the term "reciprocity" is often used when discussing state licensure, any holder of an educator license issued by another state, including a professional license of any kind, must meet or exceed Colorado’s requirements for the license and/or endorsement area(s) sought.

-1. Helpful.
-If an applicant meets the requirements for a Colorado license and has at least three years’ of full-time, continuous licensed experience in the content area(s), reciprocity allows us to issue a professional license.
-Those who meet the requirements with less than three continuous years’ of full-time, continuous licensed experience receive an initial license.
+Professional License: If an applicant meets the requirements for a Colorado license and has at least three consecutive years of full-time, licensed experience in their content area(s), Colorado may be able to issue a professional-level (5-year) license.

-Interim Authorization:An Interim Authorization is issued to a first-time applicant* who holds a license issued by another state, but who does not have three or more consecutive years of full-time, licensed experience in the content area(s) of preparation, who has not demonstrated content mastery via the Colorado State Board of Education-approved content exam(s) for those endorsement area(s), or both.
+Interim Authorization:An Interim Authorization is issued to a first-time applicant who holds or is eligible to hold a license in another state, but who does not have three or more consecutive years of full-time, licensed experience in the content area(s) of preparation or who has not demonstrated content mastery via the Colorado State Board of Education-approved content exam(s) for those endorsement area(s)

+-- or both -- thereby allowing the candidate to work in Colorado schools while also giving him/her a year’s time to prepare for and take the required exam(s).
 An interim authorization may be renewed only once.
 Upon successful completion of the content exam(s), an applicant may then apply for an initial license.

 Please note: Interim Authorizations cannot be issued to applicants applying for Special Services Provider (SSP) licenses; these educators must fully meet requirements for an initial or professional license.

 Please be sure to review the following pages, too: